🇮🇪COURTS

 Source and verification log

-• Current status: Not confirmed in official source
+• Not confirmed in official source: exact deadline of 24‑48 hours.

-• Submission process: Not confirmed in official source
+• Not confirmed in official source: electronic signature acceptance.

 Common confusion points